 - Ayrshire Orienteering Club AYROC

 AYROC held their first orienteering event in Muirkirk in August 2016 with over 120 entrants taking part.
 It is understood the club plans to make the hills around the village one of their regular visits.
+Please check the Club’s website for details of any future events.

 - Cycling around Muirkirk